joengelh/binance-fibonaccibot/README.md

 [go to github](https://github.com/joengelh/ansible-kvm/tree/main/roles/docker-compose)

 ## Preparation

+After cloning the repository from GitHub using ``git clone https://github.com/joengelh/binance-fibonaccibot.git`` copy the .env.sample file to .env and fill in your information.

+apiKey=YOUR_API_KEY        = your binance api key
+apiSecret=YOUR_API_SECRET  = your binance api secret
+dbName=postgres            = set to preferences or leave default dbUser=postgres            = set to preferences or leave default POSTGRES_PASSWORD=password = set to preferences or leave default dbHost=localhost           = set to preferences or leave default dbPort=5432                = set to preferences or leave default liveTrading=false          = enable or disable live trading, while the backtesting method is not as accurate liveVolume=1               = ammount of BNB used per signal

-After copying the .env.sample to .env and filling it with your details, the service can be started using ``docker-compose up -d --build`` and stopped using ``docker-compose down``.
+Thereafter the service can be started using ``docker-compose up -d --build`` and stopped using ``docker-compose down``.

 # Used Ressources
 The open source repository binance python profit